History of Cyprus: Bronze Age

-In the Bronze Age the first cities, such as Enkomi, were built.
+In the Bronze Age the first cities, such as Enkomi, were built in Alashiya (today Cyprus).
 Systematic copper mining began, and this resource was widely traded.
-Mycenaean Greeks were undoubtedly inhabiting Cyprus from the late stage of the Bronze Age, while the island's Greek name is already attested from the 15th century BC in the Linear B script.
+Mycenaean Greeks were undoubtedly inhabiting Cyprus from the late stage of the Bronze Age while culturally destroying Alashiya, whereas the island's Greek name is already attested from the 15th century BC in the Linear B script.

-The Cypriot syllabic script was first used in early phases of the late Bronze Age (LCIB) and continued in use for ca. 500 years into the LC IIIB, maybe up to the second half of the eleventh century BC.
-Most scholars believe it was used for a native Cypriot language (Eteocypriot) that survived until the 4th century BC, but the actual evidence for this is scant, as the tablets have still not been completely deciphered.
+The yet undeciphered Cypro-Minoan Script was first used in early phases of the late Bronze Age (LCIB) and continued in use for around 500 years into the LC IIIB, maybe up to the second half of the eleventh century BC.
+It is not known if pre-Greek languages survived beyond the Bronze Age as Eteocypriot, or if this language was introduced by later eastern immigrants.

 The LCIIC (1300–1200 BC) was a time of local prosperity.
 Cities such as Enkomi were rebuilt on a rectangular grid plan, where the town gates correspond to the grid axes and numerous grand buildings front the street system or newly founded.
 Great official buildings constructed from ashlar masonry point to increased social hierarchisation and control.
 Some of these buildings contain facilities for processing and storing olive oil, such as Maroni-Vournes and Building X at Kalavassos-Ayios Dhimitrios.
-A sanctuary with a horned altar constructed from ashlar masonry has been found at Myrtou-Pigadhes, other temples have been located at Enkomi, Kition and Kouklia (Palaepaphos).
-Both the regular layout of the cities and the new masonry techniques find their closest parallels in Syria, especially in Ugarit (modern Ras Shamra).

-Rectangular corbelled tombs point to close contacts with Syria and Palestine as well.
+A sanctuary with a horned altar constructed from ashlar has been found at Myrtou-Pigadhes, other temples have been located at Enkomi, Kition and Kouklia (Palaepaphos).
+Both the regular layout of the cities and the new masonry techniques find their closest parallels in Syria, especially in Ugarit.
+Rectangular corbelled tombs point to close contacts with Syria and Canaan.

-The practice of writing spread and tablets in the Cypriot syllabic script have been found at Ras Shamra, then the city of Ugarit.
-Ugaritic texts from Ras Shamra and Enkomi mention Ya, the Assyrian name of Cyprus, that thus seems to have been in use already in the late Bronze Age.
+The practice of writing spread and tablets in the Cypro-Minoan Script have been found at Ugarit.
+Ugaritic texts from Ugarit and Enkomi mention Ya, the Assyrian name of Cyprus, that thus seems to have been in use already in the late Bronze Age.

 Copper ingots shaped like oxhides have been recovered from shipwrecks such as at Uluburun, Iria and Cape Gelidonya, which attest to the widespread metal trade.
 Weights in the shape of animals found in Enkomi and Kalavassos follow the Syro-Palestinian, Mesopotamian, Hittite and Aegean standards and thus attest to the wide-ranging trade as well.

-Late Bronze Age Cyprus was a part of the Hittite Empire, but was a client state and as such was not invaded, but rather merely part of the empire by association and governed by the ruling kings of Ugarit.
+Late Bronze Age Cyprus was a part of the Hittite Empire, but was a client state and as such was not invaded, but rather part of the empire by association and governed by the ruling kings of Ugarit.
 As such Cyprus was essentially "left alone with little intervention in Cypriot affairs".
-However, during the reign of Tudhaliya I, the island was briefly invaded by the Hittites for either reasons of securing the copper resource or as a way of preventing piracy.
-Shortly afterwards the island was reconquered by his son Arnuwanda I around 1200 BC.